theoldg/beetle-transcriber/README.md

 ## Status

 ### TODO:
+- Think about how to make this 2d.
+Input: (time, pitch, harmonics as features).
+Output: (time, pitch, channels).
+Hmm.
 - Add standard stuff: LR scheduler, dropout, augmentation, etc
 - Refactor for more configurability (expose spectrogram config etc) and try some hyperparameters